Economic analysis of climate change: Damage functions

 This graph shows estimation confidence intervals from a meta-analysis of researchers as well as by the Stern Review in 2006 (damage costs measured as percent GDP).

-Damage functions play an important role in estimating the costs associated with potential damages caused by climate related hazards.
+Damage functions play an important role in estimating the costs associated with potential damages caused by climate-related hazards.
 They quantify the relationship between the intensity of the hazard, other factors such as the vulnerability of the system, and the resulting damages.
 For example, damage functions have been developed for sea level rise, agricultural productivity, or heat effects on labour productivity.

 Cost-effectiveness analysis

 Cost-Effectiveness Analysis (CEA) is preferable to CBA when the benefits of impacts, adaptation and mitigation are difficult to estimate in monetary terms.
 A CEA can be used to compare different policy options for achieving a well-defined goal.
 This goal (i.e. the benefit) is usually expressed as the amount of GHG emissions reduction in the analysis of mitigation measures.
 For adaptation measures, there is no common goal or metric for the economic benefits.
 Adaptation involves responding to different types of risks in different sectors and local contexts.
 For example, the goal might be the reduction of land area in hectares at risk to sea level rise.

 CEA involves the costing of each option, providing a cost per unit of effectiveness.
-For example, cost per tone of GHG reduced ($/tCO2).
+For example, cost per tonne of GHG reduced ($/tCO2).
 This allows the ranking of policy options.
 This ranking can help decision-maker to understand which are the most cost-effective options, i.e. those that deliver high benefits for low costs.
 CEA can be used for minimising net costs for achieving pre-defined policy targets, such as meeting an emissions reduction target for a given sector.

 CEA, like CBA, is a type of decision analysis method.
 Many of these methods work well when different stakeholders work together on a problem to understand and manage risks.
 For example, by discussing how well certain options might work in the real world.
 Or by helping in measuring the costs and benefits as part of a CEA.

 Some authors have focused on a disaggregated analysis of climate change impacts.
 "Disaggregated" refers to the choice to assess impacts in a variety of indicators or units, e.g., changes in agricultural yields and loss of biodiversity.
 By contrast, monetized CBA converts all impacts into a common unit (money), which is used to assess changes in social welfare.

 Scaling the effect of wealth to the national level: richer (developed) countries emit more per person than poorer (developing) countries.
 Emissions are roughly proportional to GDP per person, though the rate of increase diminishes with an average GDP/pp of about $10,000.